 We are providing virtual services, including research consultations, online reserves requests, and workshops.
-Subject librarians can be reached by email and on chat, which is staffed Monday - Friday from 8 a.m. to 10 p.m.
+For general questions, search our FAQ, send an email, or use the chat service, which is staffed Monday–Friday from 8 a.m. to 10 p.m. and Saturday–Sunday from 10 a.m. to 10 p.m.

 You can search for ebooks with our ebook search tool: